Rinspeed: Ʃtos

 Concept Ʃtos is a concept presented in the Consumer Electronics Show in 2016.
 It is based on the BMW i8.

 Oasis

-Announced late in 2016 and first shown at the Consumer Electronics Show in Las Vegas in January 2017, the Rinspeed Oasis concept car takes Rinspeed's 2015 Budii and 2016 Etos concept cars farther, integrating state-of-the art autonomous vehicle technologies, social media, and Mobility as a Service into a compact car described as a "living room" on wheels.
+Announced late in 2016 and first shown at the Consumer Electronics Show in Las Vegas in January 2017, the Oasis concept takes Rinspeed's 2015 Budii and 2016 Etos concept cars further, integrating autonomous vehicle technologies, social media, and Mobility as a Service into a compact car described as a "living room" on wheels.
 It also features floor to ceiling glass doors, a battery-electric engine, retractable steering wheel, solar panels integrated into the roof, and an augmented reality display.
 An unusual feature, for a car, is the dash-mounted garden with sensors to advise the user when to feed the plants.
 It was also shown at the Detroit Motor Show.
-Partners on the project included Kostal (electronics), Harman (electronic controls), WayRay (infotainment system) among a wide range of other firms.
+Partners on the project included Kostal (electronics), Harman (electronic controls), and WayRay (infotainment system), among a wide range of other firms.